Enrique Gonzalez Müller

-After graduating from Berklee College of Music in 1995, Enrique Gonzalez Müller started his career as a music producer and engineer at the Plant Studios working with artists like The Dave Matthews Band, Joe Satriani, Joan Baez, and Les Claypool.
-In his home country of Venezuela, he's produced many chart-topping albums in for Caramelos de Cianuro, Viniloversus, Desorden Publico and in 2009 his collaboration with Los Amigos Invisibles won the band a Latin GRAMMY® Award for their album Commercial.
-In Italy, among many collaborations, Gonzalez Müller has produced, arranged and mixed albums for L’Aura and scored a #1 hit with "Teach Me Again" from Elisa and Tina Turner.
-In the U.S., he has recently worked with Jason Newsted (former Metallica member), the Kronos Quartet, Nine Inch Nails, Joan Baez, and toured with Wynton Marsalis as well as many up and coming artists.
+After graduating from Berklee College of Music in 1995, Enrique Gonzalez Müller started his career as a music producer and engineer at the Plant Studios working with artists like the Dave Matthews Band, Joe Satriani, Joan Baez, and Les Claypool.
+In his home country of Venezuela, he's produced many chart-topping albums for Caramelos de Cianuro, Viniloversus, and Desorden Publico, and in 2009 his collaboration with Los Amigos Invisibles won the band a Latin Grammy for their album Commercial.
+In Italy, among many collaborations, Gonzalez Müller has produced, arranged and mixed albums for L’Aura and scored a no. 1 hit with "Teach Me Again" from Elisa and Tina Turner.
+In the U.S., he has recently worked with Jason Newsted (former Metallica member), the Kronos Quartet, Nine Inch Nails, and Joan Baez, and toured with Wynton Marsalis as well as many up-and-coming artists.

 - Career Highlights

 - Producer, recording engineer, and arranger who has worked with artists including the Kronos Quartet, the Dave Matthews Band, Too $hort, Nine Inch Nails, members of Metallica, Joan Baez, Zucchero, Los Amigos Invisibles, and Tina Turner, as well as many independent artists in Italy, Venezuela, and the U.S.